minitest/minitest/README.md

 ## Known Extensions:

-capybara_minitest_spec      :: Bridge between Capybara RSpec matchers and
-                               Minitest::Spec expectations (e.g.
+    capybara_minitest_spec      :: Bridge between Capybara RSpec matchers and Minitest::Spec expectations (e.g.
                                    page.must_have_content("Title")).
     minispec-metadata           :: Metadata for describe/it blocks
                                    (e.g. `it "requires JS driver", js: true do`) minitest-ansi               :: Colorize minitest output with ANSI colors. minitest-around             :: Around block for minitest.
-An alternative to setup/teardown dance. minitest-capistrano         :: Assertions and expectations for testing Capistrano recipes. minitest-capybara           :: Capybara matchers support for minitest unit and spec. minitest-chef-handler       :: Run Minitest suites as Chef report handlers minitest-ci                 :: CI reporter plugin for Minitest. minitest-colorize           :: Colorize Minitest output and show failing tests instantly. minitest-context            :: Defines contexts for code reuse in Minitest specs that share common expectations. minitest-debugger           :: Wraps assert so failed assertions drop into the ruby debugger. minitest-display            :: Patches Minitest to allow for an easily configurable output. minitest-documentation      :: Minimal documentation format inspired by rspec's. minitest-doc_reporter       :: Detailed output inspired by rspec's documentation format. minitest-emoji              :: Print out emoji for your test passes, fails, and skips. minitest-english            :: Semantically symmetric aliases for assertions and expectations. minitest-excludes           :: Clean API for excluding certain tests you don't want to run under certain conditions. minitest-filesystem         :: Adds assertion and expectation to help testing filesystem contents. minitest-firemock           :: Makes your Minitest mocks more resilient. minitest-great_expectations :: Generally useful additions to minitest's assertions and expectations. minitest-growl              :: Test notifier for minitest via growl. minitest-implicit-subject   :: Implicit declaration of the test subject. minitest-instrument         :: Instrument ActiveSupport::Notifications when
+An alternative to setup/teardown dance.
+    minitest-capistrano         :: Assertions and expectations for testing Capistrano recipes.
+    minitest-capybara           :: Capybara matchers support for minitest unit and spec.
+    minitest-chef-handler       :: Run Minitest suites as Chef report handlers minitest-ci                 :: CI reporter plugin for Minitest. minitest-colorize           :: Colorize Minitest output and show failing tests instantly.
+    minitest-context            :: Defines contexts for code reuse in Minitest specs that share common expectations.
+    minitest-debugger           :: Wraps assert so failed assertions drop into the ruby debugger.
+    minitest-display            :: Patches Minitest to allow for an easily configurable output.
+    minitest-documentation      :: Minimal documentation format inspired by rspec's. minitest-doc_reporter       :: Detailed output inspired by rspec's documentation format.
+    minitest-emoji              :: Print out emoji for your test passes, fails, and skips.
+    minitest-english            :: Semantically symmetric aliases for assertions and expectations.
+    minitest-excludes           :: Clean API for excluding certain tests you don't want to run under certain conditions. minitest-filesystem         :: Adds assertion and expectation to help testing filesystem contents.
+    minitest-firemock           :: Makes your Minitest mocks more resilient. minitest-great_expectations :: Generally useful additions to minitest's assertions and expectations.
+    minitest-growl              :: Test notifier for minitest via growl. minitest-implicit-subject   :: Implicit declaration of the test subject. minitest-instrument         :: Instrument ActiveSupport::Notifications when
                                    test method is executed.
-minitest-instrument-db      :: Store information about speed of test execution
+    minitest-instrument-db      :: Store information about speed of test execution provided by minitest-instrument in database.
-                               provided by minitest-instrument in database. minitest-libnotify          :: Test notifier for minitest via libnotify. minitest-line               :: Run test at line number. minitest-macruby            :: Provides extensions to minitest for macruby UI testing. minitest-matchers           :: Adds support for RSpec-style matchers to minitest. minitest-metadata           :: Annotate tests with metadata (key-value). minitest-mongoid            :: Mongoid assertion matchers for Minitest. minitest-must_not           :: Provides must_not as an alias for wont in Minitest. minitest-nc                 :: Test notifier for minitest via Mountain Lion's Notification Center. minitest-predicates         :: Adds support for .predicate? methods. minitest-rails              :: Minitest integration for Rails 3.x. minitest-rails-capybara     :: Capybara integration for Minitest::Rails. minitest-reporters          :: Create customizable Minitest output formats. minitest-rg                 :: Colored red/green output for Minitest. minitest-rspec_mocks        :: Use RSpec Mocks with Minitest. minitest-should_syntax      :: RSpec-style +x.should == y+ assertions for Minitest. minitest-shouldify          :: Adding all manner of shoulds to Minitest (bad idea) minitest-spec-context       :: Provides rspec-ish context method to Minitest::Spec. minitest-spec-expect        :: Expect syntax for Minitest::Spec (e.g. expect(sequences).to_include :celery_man). minitest-spec-magic         :: Minitest::Spec extensions for Rails and beyond. minitest-spec-rails         :: Drop in Minitest::Spec superclass for ActiveSupport::TestCase. minitest-stub_any_instance  :: Stub any instance of a method on the given class for the duration of a block. minitest-stub-const         :: Stub constants for the duration of a block. minitest-tags               :: Add tags for minitest. minitest-vcr                :: Automatic cassette managment with Minitest::Spec and VCR. minitest-wscolor            :: Yet another test colorizer. minitest_owrapper           :: Get tests results as a TestResult object. minitest_should             :: Shoulda style syntax for minitest test::unit. minitest_tu_shim            :: Bridges between test/unit and minitest. mongoid-minitest            :: Minitest matchers for Mongoid. pry-rescue                  :: A pry plugin w/ minitest support.
-See pry-rescue/minitest.rb. rspec2minitest              :: Easily translate any RSpec matchers to Minitest assertions and expectations.
+    minitest-libnotify          :: Test notifier for minitest via libnotify. minitest-line               :: Run test at line number. minitest-macruby            :: Provides extensions to minitest for macruby UI testing.
+    minitest-matchers           :: Adds support for RSpec-style matchers to minitest.
+    minitest-metadata           :: Annotate tests with metadata (key-value). minitest-mongoid            :: Mongoid assertion matchers for Minitest. minitest-must_not           :: Provides must_not as an alias for wont in Minitest.
+    minitest-nc                 :: Test notifier for minitest via Mountain Lion's Notification Center.
+    minitest-predicates         :: Adds support for .predicate? methods. minitest-rails              :: Minitest integration for Rails 3.x. minitest-rails-capybara     :: Capybara integration for Minitest::Rails.
+    minitest-reporters          :: Create customizable Minitest output formats. minitest-rg                 :: Colored red/green output for Minitest. minitest-rspec_mocks        :: Use RSpec Mocks with Minitest. minitest-should_syntax      :: RSpec-style `x.should == y` assertions for
+                                   Minitest.
+    minitest-shouldify          :: Adding all manner of shoulds to Minitest (bad idea)
+    minitest-spec-context       :: Provides rspec-ish context method to Minitest::Spec.
+    minitest-spec-expect        :: Expect syntax for Minitest::Spec (e.g.
+                                   expect(sequences).to_include :celery_man).
+    minitest-spec-magic         :: Minitest::Spec extensions for Rails and beyond. minitest-spec-rails         :: Drop in Minitest::Spec superclass for ActiveSupport::TestCase.
+    minitest-stub_any_instance  :: Stub any instance of a method on the given class for the duration of a block.
+    minitest-stub-const         :: Stub constants for the duration of a block. minitest-tags               :: Add tags for minitest.
+    minitest-vcr                :: Automatic cassette managment with Minitest::Spec and VCR.
+    minitest-wscolor            :: Yet another test colorizer.
+    minitest_owrapper           :: Get tests results as a TestResult object. minitest_should             :: Shoulda style syntax for minitest test::unit. minitest_tu_shim            :: Bridges between test/unit and minitest.
+    mongoid-minitest            :: Minitest matchers for Mongoid.
+    pry-rescue                  :: A pry plugin w/ minitest support.
+See pry-rescue/minitest.rb.
+    rspec2minitest              :: Easily translate any RSpec matchers to Minitest assertions and expectations.

 ## Unknown Extensions: